BenPettifer/Minecraft/installing software for minecraft.md

 ![image of cmd](https://github.com/ScottHarwoodTech/Installing-MinecraftPy/blob/master/Images/CMDopenInDir.PNG)

-Now type `python -m pip install pyglet` and press enter the computer will then collect the files for pyglet and install them to python for you.
+Now type `python -m pip install pyglet==1.3.0` and press enter the computer will then collect the files for pyglet and install them to python for you.

 ![image of pyglet installing](https://github.com/ScottHarwoodTech/Installing-MinecraftPy/blob/master/Images/InstallingPyglet.PNG)